graphql-java/graphql-java-page/content/documentation/master/schema.md

 {{< / highlight >}}

 This is especially useful at the top level.
-You can use extension types to add new fields to the top level schema "query".
+You can use extension types to add new fields to the top level schema " query".
 Teams could contribute "sections" on what is being offered as the total graphql query.

 {{< highlight graphql "linenos=table" >}}